 Making your salon’s exterior look like it represents your brand is a basic but extremely important part of marketing.
 Checklist in hand, Hilton and the audience discussed the importance of exterior elements like:

 - Your salon’s exterior wall colours matching your brand colours

 - The inclusion of clear contact details, opening hours, and social channels outside

 - How your salon should look like a salon, and not have people wondering what it is you do when they pass by in the street

 Your Salon’s Interior

 Similar to her point about making your salon’s exterior look like it represents your brand, Hilton goes on to explain that your salon’s interior should do the same.
-From the colors on your walls to the products you use and decorations you hang, clients should have a strong sense of what your business stands for and represents as soon as they walk in your salon door.
+From the colours on your walls to the products you use and decorations you hang, clients should have a strong sense of what your business stands for and represents as soon as they walk in your salon door.

 Your Salon’s People

 In such a human-focused industry, ensuring the people that you employ are living and breathing your salon’s brand is important for attracting loyal clients.
 To ensure your people are accurately representing your brand, ask:

 - Is your team speaking in an appropriate tone and language for your brand?
 Is your brand business-like or casual?
 Friendly or formal?